Apache Stronghold & Tribal Positions, Documents & Testimonies

 Inter Tribal Association of Arizona 21 Tribal Nations

-Resolution #MSP-15-001 - Support for Repeal of Section 3003 of the FY15 National Defense Authorization Act, the Southeast Arizona Land Exchange Download PDF
+Intertribal organization comprised of twenty-six (26) federally recognized Tribes - USET Resolution No. 2015:033 - Support for Repeal of Section 3003 of the Fiscal Year 2015 National Defense Authorization Act, The Southeast Arizonal Land Exchange - Download PDF

 March 12, 2020, Subcommittee for Indigenous Peoples of the United States